PrefectHQ/prefect/docs/cloud/index.md

 Then follow the steps in our [Prefect Cloud Quickstart](/ui/cloud-quickstart/) to create a workspace, configure a local execution environment, and start running workflows with Prefect Cloud.

 !!! tip "Need help?"
-    Get your questions answered with a Prefect Solutions Engineer live [Book a Meeting](https://calendly.com/prefect-experts/prefect-product-advocates)!
+    Get your questions answered with a Prefect Solutions Engineer: [Book a Meeting](https://calendly.com/prefect-experts/prefect-product-advocates)!